DavidRamsdale/contrack/README.md

 ### 19. Provide an overview and description of your Source control process. ###

 We used Git and Github for our source control process.
-We created a development branch from the master as a good practice to make sure we could test new features without interfering with the master branch.
+We created a development branch from the master as good practice, to make sure we could test new features without interfering with the master branch.
 We each then created a branch from development so we could work independently on our designated tasks.
 When our individual work was completed we would then pull it into the development branch.
 Merge conflicts were solved on GitHub by comparing the code that we were trying to pull into development with the work we’d done on our branch.

 ### 20. Provide an overview and description of your Testing process. ###